TingwenH/DATA533-Lab3/README.md

 # Budget-Planning

 # Subpackage1:user #
-*Module1:instruction
+* Module1:instruction
+  	* Service Available: Show the instruction of each service
-  *In this module, a user can get information of what services are available, decide if he is interested in the serivces and if he want to share this serivce with friends.
+  	* Interest: Decide if a user is interested in the serivces
+  	* Share: If a user want to share this serivce with friends and to whom.
-*Module2:passwordmemorizer
+* Module2:passwordmemorizer
-  *In this module, a user can save his account information(userid, password) in computer by `create`, update information by `update`, show information by `show` and delete information by `delete`.
+  	* Save his account information(userid, password) in computer by `create`
-*Module3:recommendation
-  *In this module, a user is require to input his personal information.Based on his information, we provide recommended resources for him.
-Also collect the information about membership bugeting.
+  	* Update information by `update`
+  	* Delete information by `delete`
+  	* Show information by `show`
+* Module3:recommendation
+  	* Personal Information:collect information
+  	* Recommended resources:website, news, social media platforms
+  	* Membership bugeting:free, baisc, premium

 # Subpackage2: Budget